GreenEminence/vfxtd-code-test/README.md

   - camera should use the movie poster as an image plane

 __Bonus:__
-- Enable drag/drop so that dragging/dropping a row into the maya interface to create the camera rig for that row.
+- Enable drag/drop so that dragging/dropping a row into the maya interface will create the camera rig for that row.

 ## Requirements